What is Software Metering?

 Optimization opportunities when peaks are lower than licensed

-Software Metering for Audit Defense
+Software Metering for audit defence

-Vendor | Metering Consideration |
+Vendor | Metering consideration |

 |---|

-Vendor | Metering Consideration |
+Vendor | Metering consideration |

 |---|---|

-Microsoft | Usage data for license optimization discussions |
+Microsoft | Usage data for licence-optimization discussions |

-Oracle | Named User Plus verification through access logs |
+Oracle | Named User Plus verification through access logs; options-and-packs usage evidence |

-SAP | User activity analysis for license type assignment |
+SAP | User activity analysis for licence-type assignment; indirect-access exposure |

-Adobe | Active user counts for subscription true-ups |
+Adobe | Active-user counts for subscription true-ups |

 Organizations with robust metering capabilities can: